Doofenshmirtz-Evil-Incorp/Fuelish/README.md

 ## Created by

-[Aryaman Srivastava](https://github.com/actuallyaryaman) and joined by [Asvin Jain](https://github.com/asvin1).
+[Aryaman](https://github.com/actuallyaryaman) and [Asvin](https://github.com/asvin1).
 If you have any questions or feedback, you can reach out to us through the issues.

 ## Contributors